cm-forks/microservice-camel-docker-in-action/readme.md

 Version: 1.0-SNAPSHOT
 ```

-This archetype will be used to create a Camel route using CDI Framework to inject the Beans and start the CamelContext.
+This archetype will be used as input to create a Camel route using the CDI Framework to inject the Beans and start the CamelContext.
+The purpose
-The Apache Camel Route will send every 5s a message to the REST service using a Netty4-HTTP Endpoint as described hereafter.
+of the Apache Camel Route will be to send every 5s a message a HTTP request to the REST service using a Netty4-HTTP Endpoint as described hereafter.

 ```
 @ContextName("myCdiCamelContext")